What Is a Mold Inspection?

 What are the Prices & Turnaround Time?

-- Price per inspection with two air samples included: $500
+- Price per inspection with Two-Three air samples included: $400-$525 (Depending on Square Footage)

 - Pricing per additional sample (Ambient Air, Swab, Tape or Bulk): $125